Training structure

 Faculty of Science

-This teaching unit covers the basic elements needed to understand natural and artificial radioactivity phenomena.
-The aim is to introduce all the concepts linked to parentage phenomena, natural radioactive families and their associated environmental consequences, dating methods, radionuclide production methods and their use in various fields, as well as anthropogenic contributions.
-Examples from industry, nuclear energy, radiochemistry, geochemistry and nuclear medicine will support the basic concepts covered.
+This teaching unit covers the various basic elements needed to understand natural and artificial radioactivity phenomena.
+It aims to establish all the concepts related to decay phenomena, natural radioactive families and their associated environmental consequences, dating methods, methods of producing radionuclides and their use in various fields, as well as anthropogenic contributions.
+Various examples from industry, nuclear energy, radiochemistry, geochemistry, and nuclear medicine will be used to illustrate the basic concepts covered.

 Polymers